-“Everybody speaks the language of occasions and that’s what everybody wants; and everyone speaks a financial language as well,” says Victor Farnese.
-“What we see a lot is companies being more focused on, or solely focused on, achieving financial targets and volume targets but not always the context behind those targets.
-[Occasion-based planning] can drive the whole organization to think beyond only financials and bring in more focus around what objectives should be achieved out of that.”
+“Everybody speaks the language of occasions, and that’s what everybody wants, and everyone speaks a financial language as well,” says Victor Farnese.
+“We see a lot of companies being more focused on, or solely focused on, achieving financial and volume targets but not always the context behind those targets.
+[Occasion-based planning] can drive the whole organization to think beyond only financials and focus more on what objectives should be achieved.”

 Impact of portfolio composition on implementing occasion-based growth strategies

-Another topic brought up was cohesion across portfolios to create consistency across messaging, occasion-based activation strategies, and brand experience for the customer.
-Scott Boyle mentioned that Diageo is introducing a cross-functional task force that focuses on global above market-level initiatives on the brand’s most important categories.
-Nathan added that the bigger challenge is bringing this cohesion across all aspects of the brand growth strategy, from marketing building out the strategy to design and messaging, to product, to how sales teams engage with distributors and retailers so that everyone is “speaking the same language and building that vocabulary.”
+Another topic was cohesion across portfolios to create consistency across messaging, occasion-based activation strategies, and brand experience for the customer.
+Scott Boyle mentioned that Diageo is introducing a cross-functional task force that focuses on global above-market-level initiatives on the brand’s most important categories.
+Nathan added that the more significant challenge is bringing this cohesion across all aspects of the brand growth strategy, from marketing building out the strategy to design and messaging, to product, to how sales teams engage with distributors and retailers so that everyone is “speaking the same language and building that vocabulary.”

-Brands often have different markets and different portfolio structures and teams need to understand when it’s best to use a traditional strategy and when an occasion-focused approach is more effective.
-Both Linkon and Boyle agreed that CPGs often approach this by planning and aligning product branding, messaging and campaigns cross-functionally at a global scale for consistency while still having the flexibility to make adjustments at the local market level to help brands better resonate with customers.
+Brands often have different markets and portfolio structures.
+Teams need to understand when it’s best to use a traditional strategy and when an occasion-focused approach is more effective.
+Both Linkon and Boyle agreed that CPGs often approach this by planning and aligning product branding, messaging, and campaigns cross-functionally at a global scale for consistency while still having the flexibility to make adjustments at the local market level to help brands better resonate with customers.

 Incorporating data into the equation

-In order to enable targeting the right customers on the right occasions, executives need to leverage proprietary technologies to unlock a scalable occasion-based planning approach.
+Executives need to leverage proprietary technologies to enable targeting the right customers on the proper occasions to unlock a scalable occasion-based planning approach.

-Depending on the market, gaining visibility into data based upon every single occasion in every single market can be challenging – different levels of data richness and availability can put an immediate constraint on granularity.
-Linkon says some CPGs find creative ways to source data from syndicated providers, such as acquiring first-party data through partnerships and having “enough in the right places to make the best educated decisions, even in places where we don’t have a lot of transparency at all.”
-Boyle also points out the most common data challenges: having too much data, having not enough data, or not knowing how to use or get value out of the data.
+Depending on the market, gaining visibility into data based on every occasion in every need can be challenging – different levels of data richness and availability levels can put a primary constraint on granularity.
+Linkon says some CPGs find creative ways to source data from syndicated providers, such as acquiring first-party data through partnerships and having “enough in the right places to make the best-educated decisions, even in places where we don’t have a lot of transparency at all.”
+Boyle also points out the most common data challenges: having too much data, not having enough data, or not knowing how to use or get value out of the data.

-A centralized approach about data acquisition and how it is analyzed and applied strategically at a global level can help to solve for data disparities and make a case for why occasion-focused data is worth the investment.
-“You can harness it in your business unit that you already have and use that as a business case for finance and spread that knowledge within the organization, not as a local effort but as part of a global program.”
-Victor says.
+A centralized approach to data acquisition and how it is analyzed and applied globally can help solve data disparities and make a case for why occasion-focused data is worth the investment.
+“You can harness it in the business unit that you already have and use that as a business case for finance and spread that knowledge within the organization, not as a local effort but as part of a global program,” Victor says.